deercreeklabs/f1-seller-client/shopper.md

 is defined, the client library will call it when it is done loading.
 The callback should accept a single response object as an argument.
 This object has two properties:
-* result: If the library loaded successfully, this property will contain the string 'F1 library is loaded.'
+* `result`: If the library loaded successfully, this property will contain the string 'F1 library is loaded.'
-* error: If the library failed to load successfully, this property will contain an error object explaining the failure.
+* `error`: If the library failed to load successfully, this property will contain an error object explaining the failure.

 Only one of these properties will be non-null.
 The application should